 Yes!
 You have 24/7 access to your studio and our facilities.

 Can I bring my family to Chautauqua?

-What happens after I attend the Chautauqua School of Art residency program?
+What happens after I attend the School of Art residency program?

-We continue to stay in touch and give as many opportunities as possible to our alumni including returning to the CVA to learn to teach (especially for those who haven’t had such opportunities), work in our galleries, share their work on our website, exhibition opportunities, events and more.
-We believe in long relationships with our alumni and welcome them back to visit.
+We continue to stay in touch as much as possible and give as many opportunities as we can to our alums including returning to the CVA to learn to teach (especially for those who haven’t had such opportunities) or work with us in our galleries as we are an incubator for growth and learning; share their work on our website, exhibition opportunities, events, share Alumni news, make connections and more.
+We believe in long-term relationships with our alumni and welcome them back to visit.

-I have some questions that are not being answered here.
+I have some questions that were not answered here.
 May I talk with someone with my specific questions?